 Exams are given twice a year: during the 12th, 13th, and 14th weeks of the fall and spring semesters.

-Each Master's candidate's committee comprises three members of the English Graduate Faculty—which may include faculty from either the Departments of English or Writing Studies—and one observing, "outside" member from another department.
+Each Master's candidate's committee comprises three members of the English Graduate Faculty—which includes faculty from the English, Linguistics, and Writing Studies Department —and one observing, "outside" member from another department.

 If the candidate's program emphasis of study includes a related field, that outside member will also conduct that portion of the exam.

-One of the committee members from English or Writing Studies (usually the student's program advisor) will also serve as the committee chair and coordinate the details of the written and oral portions of the exam.
+One of the committee members from the English, Linguistics, and Writing Studies Department (usually the student's program advisor) will also serve as the committee chair and coordinate the details of the written and oral portions of the exam.

 By of the end of the student's first year—or during the semester before the term when the exam is to take place, at the latest—each Master's candidate is responsible: